maxbachmann/MMM-HideShowMove/README.md

 ## Installation
 1. Follow the instructions for [Snips-MM2-Bridge](https://gitlab.com/CaptnsTech/snips-mm2-bridge)
-2. Navigate into your MagicMirror's `modules` folder and execute `git clone https://gitlab.com/CaptnsTech/mmm-snipshideshow.git`.
-A new folder will appear, likely called `mmm-snipshideshow`.
+2. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/maxbachmann/MMM-SnipsHideShow.git`.
+A new folder will appear, likely called `MMM-SnipsHideShow`.
 Navigate into it.
 3. Execute `npm install` to install the node dependencies.
 5. The installation of the App inside Snips can be done according to this [explanation](https://snips.gitbook.io/getting-started/install-an-assistant).
 6. The app you need to add is called `MM2-HideShowMove` (more information about it can be found [here](https://gitlab.com/CaptnsTech/Snips-MagicMirror2))